befelix/befelix.github.io/_posts/2020-12-06-mbrl-exploration.md

 \end{equation}
 $$

-That is, for episode $$t$$ $$pi_t^{\mathrm{greedy}}$$ is the policy that achieves the maximal performance in expectation over the learned distribution of transition models $$p(\tilde{f})$$.
+That is, for episode $$t$$ $$\pi_t^{\mathrm{greedy}}$$ is the policy that achieves the maximal performance in expectation over the learned distribution of transition models $$p(\tilde{f})$$.
 This is a greedy scheme that exploits existing knowledge (best performance given current knowledge), but does not explicitly take exploration into account outside of special configurations of reward $$r$$ and dynamics $$f$$ (e.g., linear-quadratic control {% cite Mania2019Certainty %}).
 In fact, even with our restriction to deterministic dynamics $$f$$ in this blog post, this is a *stochastic* policy optimization scheme that effectively treats uncertainty about the transition dynamics similar to environment noise that we want to average over.

 This can lead to peculiar behavior in practice.
 Consider the standard pendulum-swingup task with sparse rewards (we only get a reward when the pendulum is upright).
 In addition, we add a penalty on the norm of our actions, which is often desirable in terms of minimizing energy and jitter but also means that exploration comes at a cost.
 Now, during the first episode we collect random data, since we do not have any knowledge about the dynamics yet.
 Consequently, our learned model will have low uncertainty at the downwards position of the pendulum, but high uncertainty elsewhere in the state space.
 This is not a problem without action penalty, since there is still a marginal benefit to swinging up.
-Consequently, greedy exploration solves that task independently of the model (DE=deterministic ensemble, PE=probabilistic ensemble, GP=Gaussian process):
+Consequently, greedy exploitation solves that task independently of the model (DE=deterministic ensemble, PE=probabilistic ensemble, GP=Gaussian process):

 <div class="row"><div class="mx-auto">
   <img